JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ## Refactor the design

-The application works, but is prone to users' typos.
-It would be preferable to ask users to select an item from a list.
+The application works, but it's susceptible to users' typos.
+For example, if the user enters "Franse" instead of "France", the app won't be able to process that input.
+It would be preferable to ask users to select the country from a predefined list.

 1. To achieve this, change the design in the `App` composable: